-(B) No motor vehicle dealer or auction owner or its agent or representative shall alter the physical conditions of the established place of business so that it is not in compliance with the requirements of Chapter 4517. of the Revised Code.
+(B) No motor vehicle dealer, its agent, or its representative shall alter the physical conditions of the established place of business so that it is not in compliance with the requirements of Chapter 4517. of the Revised Code.

-(C) The requirements for an established place of business for used motor vehicle dealership shall be construed to the end that any customer may, without an appointment, visit the establishment and view its motor vehicle inventory.
+(C) The requirements for an established place of business for a used motor vehicle dealership shall be construed that any customer may, without an appointment, visit the establishment and view its motor vehicle inventory.

-(E) A permanent physical barrier is a metal, brick, stone, concrete, wood, heavy plastic, or heavy support cable that is of sufficient composition that it will not significantly deteriorate over time, and cannot be moved or removed.
-It shall be of sufficient strength and durability to stop or at minimum, inhibit normal vehicular and pedestrian traffic.
+(D) A permanent physical barrier is a metal, brick, stone, concrete, wood, or heavy support cable that is of sufficient composition that it will not significantly deteriorate over time, and cannot be moved or removed.
+It shall be of sufficient strength and durability to stop, or at minimum, inhibit normal vehicular and pedestrian traffic.
 It shall clearly delineate a separation between a residence or an unrelated business and the beginning of the dealership's established place of business.
-If such separation is required, it shall be properly maintained during the entire period for which a used motor vehicle dealership license is held.
+If such separation is required, it shall be properly maintained during the entire period for which a used motor vehicle dealer's license is held.